lowerbarriers/finished-starter/_posts/2008-03-06-context-in-the-future.md

 ---
-meta:
-_edit_last: "1"
-type: post
-published: true
-status: publish
 title: Context in the Future
-tags: - Predictions
+tags: [Predictions]
-layout: post
 ---

 The strongest argument for a centralized personal account that is device-decentralized is the elimination of redundancy.
 Read that again.